psu13/mutable-hakyll/posts/need-to-know.md

 generating pictures in $\LaTeX$ for my thesis.
 That sort of thing.

 At the time `perl` had a reputation for being a very powerful but difficult to learn and use system.
-It had some strange syntax and for any given program there always seemed to be five to ten different ways to write down an idiomatic solution in `perl`.
+It had some strange syntax and for any given problem there always seemed to be five to ten different ways to write down an idiomatic solution in `perl`.
 People also made claims about how `perl` was hard to learn because it had no simple to understand conceptual core.
 It was just a lot of different utilities thrown together into one big